Home > Destinations > 14 of the best things to do in Narbonne France in 24 hours

 On Thursday and Sunday mornings, the side streets off the promenade are used for markets.
 On Sundays, the right bank of Cours Mirabeau also becomes a veritable feast of antiques, kitchen goods, clothing and other flea market type stalls.

 Many houses and apartments are built right on the canal.
 Walk over the many bridges that will be awash with flower pots in the summertime.
 Check out the Pont des Marchands, an old bridge that joins the old Roman city with the medieval town.
-It remains one of the few inhabited bridges in Europe, with houses actually built on the bridge.
+It remains one of the few inhabited bridges in Europe, with houses built on it.

 Visit Narbo Via Museum